defiant00/dnd/README.md

   * Nutmeg is following along bounding from roof to roof
 * go to the center of town where the bubbled rift is
 * Oakenbeard and Matthew strengthen the bubble

+## Session 7

+* party looks around for a bit and Sylvester finds a blacksmith shop
+  * takes two daggers and a shield
+* the suit of armor and two swords come to life and attack the party
+* Lapis and Nutmeg trip the armor
+* the fight is fairly easy, just hard to hit since the enemies have high AC
+* after that a Spectator and two Shadows attack
+* party and Oakenbeard are doing well
+* the Spectator is almost dead and throws rubble at Oakenbeard, knocking him into the portal
+* the rest finish the fight and then quickly leave